itsqyh/itsqyh/README.md

 🌏 I warmly welcome the opportunity for meaningful cooperation.
 E-mail: qyhhere@gmail.com

-Following are some of the repositories that I have contributed to:
+These are some repositories I contributed to:

 <!--